 Dining with friends is an integral part of your college experience.
-Dining locations on campus include: the Dining Commons (located in Clare Hall), Subway (located in the Paul J. Norman Center), Chick-fil-A and Starbucks (located in Alumni Hall) and P.O.D Market (located in the Evans Center).
+Dining locations on campus include: the Dining Commons (located in Clare Hall), Subway (located in the Paul J. Norman Center), Chick-fil-A and Starbucks (located in Alumni Hall) and P.O.D Market (located in the Michael A. Evans Center for Health Sciences).
 The All Access or the Block 175 Meal Plan for residential students is purchased when students sign their housing contracts.
 The Commuter Student Meal Plan will automatically be assigned to all full-time undergraduate commuter students.
+Commuter students may choose an upgraded commuter meal plan.
 Whether you eat every meal on campus or just grab a bite now and then, you'll love the variety, convenience and flexibility of your meal plan.

-Supplemental Knight Bucks (dining dollars) and commuter meal plans can be purchased at the Dining Services office (Clare Hall) or online at www.marian.campusdish.com.
+Supplemental Knight Bucks (dining dollars) and commuter meal plans can be purchased at the Dining Services office (Clare Hall) or online.